HyeonjunSim/pi-top-battery-status/battery_problems.md

 Raspbian Jessie, and with or without having pi-top-battery-status installed.
 Typical problems are no charging, no power without the mains connected, or "fetching..." continuously displayed in pi-topOS.

+Warning:!
+Fire hazard of Lithium Ion batteries: It is very strongly discouraged to tinker with the battery pack or the firmware of the battery pack.

 **Step 1: Does i2c work?**

 The rpi communicates with the bq40z60 of the intelligent battery pack using i2c.
 A fully functional